What Every Homeowner Should Know About HVAC

 The dehumidifier

 Homeowners who design their home add-ons encounter unique challenges.
 The challenge of controlling the temperature in your home increases with the size and complexity of your system.
 The most common issue encountered by new homeowners is moisture buildup behind the wall or ceiling insulation.
-This commonly causes condensation to form on the equipment and skin.
-An effective way to eliminate such problems is by using dehumidifiers.
+This often causes condensation to form on the equipment and skin.
+An effective way to eliminate such problems is by using dehumidifiers, they help control humidity levels, keeping the house comfortable and mildew-free.

 The condensing unit